AdobeDocs/analytics-platform.en/help/analysis-workspace/build-workspace-project/create-projects.md

 ## Display the project table of contents

 You can display a table of contents within a project.
 This allows you to quickly jump between panels and visualizations within the project.
-This is especially helpful for larger projects that contain many panels and visualizations.
+This is especially useful when viewing larger projects that contain many panels and visualizations.

 The following information explains how to enable the table of contents on a single project.
 To enable the table of contents on all projects, update your [user preferences](/help/analysis-workspace/user-preferences.md).